What Are the Steps Involved in Diagnosing Hearing Loss?

 Some of the tests the audiologist might use to diagnose the extent of your hearing loss are listed below.

-Pure Tone Test
+Pure Tone Test:

 This first test, typically performed in a sound booth using earbuds or headphones, will involve the audiologist presenting you with a series of pure sounds in one ear and then in the other.
 This test determines your pure tone threshold, which is the quietest level at which you can hear each tone.

-Speech Threshold Test
+Speech Threshold Test:

 During this test, you will be asked when you can hear a series of words, either spoken or recorded, to determine the softest level at which you can understand the words.

-Speech Comprehension Test
+Speech Comprehension Test:

-Sound Filtering Test
+Sound Filtering Test:

-In order to gauge how well you can isolate speech amid noise, you will listen to sentences spoken softly amid various levels of background noise.
+To gauge how well you can isolate speech amid noise, you will listen to sentences spoken softly amid various levels of background noise.

-Bone Conduction Test
+Bone Conduction Test:

-Importance of Early Detection and Diagnosis
+The Importance of Early Hearing Loss Detection and Diagnosis

 Untreated hearing loss can result in feelings of embarrassment, frustration, anxiety, isolation, and depression.
 We connect with our world and with others through our senses.
-The loss or impairment of any these senses can hinder this feeling of connection and negatively affect your quality of life.
+The loss or impairment of any of these senses can hinder this feeling of connection and negatively affect your quality of life.

 According to Johns Hopkins Medicine, adults with hearing loss are five times more likely to develop dementia and three times more likely to experience a fall.
 Hearing loss increases the risk of accidental injuries in general, due to problems with balance and other effects on the equilibrium.